-Staff and postgraduate students in the School of English, Film, Theatre, Media Studies, and Art History are actively involved in a variety of research projects.
+Staff and postgraduate students in the School of English, Film, Theatre, Media and Communication, and Art History are involved in a range of research projects.

 The School's variety of research projects span areas such as English and New Zealand Literature, Cinema, Media and Cultural Industries, Cultural Theory, Theatre, Drama and Performance.
 Our Research Projects page showcases a selection of research projects staff are currently engaged in.
 A comprehensive list of research areas can be accessed through our Staff Research Interests page.